Renting a Room

 Option 1: Student residence

 Student residences often offer the most affordable accommodation for students.
-Many university towns have several of them.
-You live in a house with other students and share certain rooms, such as the bathroom and kitchen.
+Many student cities have several of them.
+You live in a house with other students and often share certain rooms, such as the bathroom and kitchen.
 The rent depends on the location, size and amenities.
-In the student residences run by a room costs on average 267 EUR per month.
+In the student residences run by a room costs on average 280 EUR per month, on average.
 Because these rooms are very popular, it is important to secure your place early on.
 More than 40 percent of international students who come to Germany move into a student residence.

 ++ Low cost, lots of contact to other students